Pearson puts Mergermarket on the block

 COMPREHENSIVE EDUCATION

-Shares in Pearson rose to a 12-year high of 13.70 pounds on Friday after it announced the sale along with first-half results.
-They were trading up 8.3 percent at 13.56 pence by 1311 GMT, topping the FTSE 100 leaderboard .FTSE.
+Shares in Pearson rose to a 12-year high of 13.33 pounds on Friday morning after it announced the sale along with first-half results.
+They were trading up 5.9 percent at 13.26 pence by 0824 GMT, topping the FTSE 100 leaderboard .FTSE.

 Fallon, who replaced Marjorie Scardino as chief executive at the beginning of the year, is reorganising Pearson to focus on fast-growing economies and digital services, rather than Europe and North America, where austerity measures are hitting public spending.